0xGuillaume/aws-ip-ranges/README.md

 AWS is sharing public IP address used by its services for easily identify traffic from AWS.
 This information is helpful to allow or deny traffic to or from AWS services.

 > [!NOTE]
-> This tool has been primarly built to easily identify `EC2_INSTANCE_CONNECT` service CIDR to allow connection from the AWS console.
+> This tool has been primarily built to easily identify `EC2_INSTANCE_CONNECT` service CIDR to allow connection from the AWS console.

-AWS current IP address are published in `JSON` format is accessible at this [address](https://ip-ranges.amazonaws.com/ip-ranges.json).
+AWS current IP address are published in `JSON` format and accessible at this [address](https://ip-ranges.amazonaws.com/ip-ranges.json).
 For more information you can check this [documentation](https://raw.githubusercontent.com/0xGuillaume/aws-ip-ranges/main/install.sh).

 ## Install